Quickstart

 --header 'accept: application/json' \

-Once you join the room, you should now be chatting with a LiveAvatar!
+Once you join the room, you'll now be chatting with a LiveAvatar!

 Check out our Sessions APIs to learn more on how to start a session.
 Otherwise, learn more about the LiveAvatar Session Lifecycle to build responsive real-time apps.